In this task, you’ll need to complete the following tasks:

 • Click + Add variable and create an error_message variable with the value of $.message and an isOTPvalid variable with the value of $.status.

-4. Create a form step with the field to show the verification result (and any errors Twilio might have sent).
-Add a condition to this step.
+3. Create a form step with the field to show the verification result (and any errors Twilio might have sent).
+Add a condition to this step to run if the verification step (step 10 was successfully completed).

 The next 2 steps are conditional steps informing the main workflow of a verification failure or success.